 In Austria, arbitration proceedings are governed by §§577 to 618 ACCP.
-The legislation is based on the UNCITRAL Model Law and was amended in 2013.
+The legislation is based on the United Nations Commission on International Trade Law ("UNCITRAL") Model Law.

 2.2 Does the same arbitration law govern both domestic and international arbitration proceedings?
 If not, how do they differ?